GildedPleb/hab-guide/src/pages/how.md

 > crashes.
 Thankfully, it was just a thought, so the computer thinks up another
 > computer to replace it and carries on.

 Only it's for a bitcoin node.
-It is, without metaphor, this:
+It is, without metaphor, this (and you can see this in an actual example [here](/blog/Case-study-1)):

 > My cluster is running bitcoin node containers.
 One node it is running crashes.
 > Thankfully, it was just a container, so my cluster spins up another container
 > to replace it and carries on.

-The idea of virtualizing opened up new horizons for cloud computing.
+The idea of containers opened up new horizons for cloud computing.
 Now, it opens up new horizons for Bitcoin and the peer to peer internet.
 With the realization of HAB Nodes, we can apply billions of investment in CO underneath and in support of the ideal bitcoin peer-to-peer solution to uptime by attaching those solutions to the individual bitcoin node.

 ---

-To begin building your own HAB Node, read the Introduction to the [Guide](/docs/Introduction/intro)
+To begin building your own HAB Node, start with the Introduction to the [Guide](/docs/Introduction/intro)